pingcap/tidb-dev-guide/src/understand-tidb/cbo.md

 }
 ```

 The input of the `baseLogicalPlan.findBestTask` function is the `property.PhysicalProperty` which requires the properties that the physical plan needs to meet.
 And the output is the `task` which encapsulates the physical plan.
-We will introduce this structure in detail laster.
+We will introduce this structure in detail later.
 This function can be divided into some parts.
 We will briefly explain its effect first, and then make a detailed introduction.

 1. The `getTask` and `storeTask` functions are used for memory search.
 The `getTask` function is used to find the optimal physical plan from the hash table when the corresponding path has been calculated.
 And the `storeTask` function is used to store the best physical plan which meets the required properties.
 2. `p.self.exhaustPhysicalPlans(prop)`: Generates all possible plans that can match the required property.
 We will introduce this part in detail in the later `Exhaust Physical Plans` section.